13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 • Upsells: Suggest products that are more expensive than what your customers have purchased or have in their cart.

-• Cross-sells: Sell items related to what your customer is browsing (or has purchased in the past) regardless of pricing.
+• Cross-sells: Suggest items related to what your customer is browsing or has purchased in the past, regardless of price.

 • Downsells: Suggest products that are less expensive than what your customers have purchased or have in their cart.